akashpr4deep/LIBRARY-MANAGEMENT-SYSTEM/README.md

 This is a simple command-line Library Management System developed using Java.
 It simulates the basic operations of a library, allowing users or librarians to add books, view the library inventory, issue books, and return books.

-The application stores book data in memory using Java collections, making it suitable for learning, practice, and demonstration purposes.
+The application stores book data in memory using Java collections, making it suitable for learning,practice, anddemonstration purposes.

 ## Features